jtm-snhu/jtm-snhu.github.io/index.markdown

 These factors demonstrate course outcomes 1, 3, 4, and 5 listed above.

-I have also included a brief narrative !NARRATIVE LINK! of my thoughts written as I was working on this enhancement.
+I have also included a [brief narrative](/narrative1) of my thoughts written as I was working on this enhancement.

 The source code for this stage of the enhancement can be viewed in the